erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Checkout Success/Order Information</summary>
 <br>
-When the user has clicked the button for complete order a new page will show up with the order information.
-This page displays order info, order details, delivering to, billing info and a button for shop for more watches.
+When the user has clicked the button to complete the order a new page will show up with the order information.
+This page displays order info, order details, delivery to, billing info, and a button for shopping for more watches.
 A success message will show up on this page after the purchase was completed with information about the order.
 This page is taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project but I have styled it to match the rest of this website.
 <br>

 ![Screenshot of checkout success page](/readme_images/checkout-success.png)